Buddha Sutras |

 by

-As Avalokiteśvara Bodhisattva acted upon the profound prajñā-pāramitā, he saw in his illumination the emptiness of the five aggregates, which delivers one from all sufferings and tribulations.
+As Avalokiteśvara Bodhisattva went deep into prajñā-pāramitā, he saw in his illumination the emptiness of the five aggregates, [the realization of] which delivers one from all suffering and tribulations.

-"Śāriputra, form is no different from emptiness; emptiness is no different from form.
-Form is in effect emptiness; emptiness is in effect form.
-Sensory reception, perception, mental processing, and consciousness are the same way. Śāriputra, dharmas, with the appearance of emptiness, are neither born nor perishing, neither defiled nor pure, neither increasing nor decreasing.
+“Śāriputra, form is no different from emptiness; emptiness is no different from form.
+In effect, form is emptiness and emptiness is form.
+The same is true for sensory reception, perception, mental processing, and consciousness. Śāriputra, dharmas, with empty appearances, have neither birth nor death, neither impurity nor purity, neither increase nor decrease.

-"Therefore, in emptiness, there is no form, nor sensory reception, perception, mental processing, or consciousness; no eye, ear, nose, tongue, body, or mental base, nor sights, sounds, scents, tastes, tactile sensations, or mental objects; and no spheres, from eye sphere to mental-consciousness sphere.
-There is neither ignorance nor ending of ignorance; and neither old age and death nor ending of old age and death.
-There is no suffering, cause of suffering, cessation of suffering, or the path.
-There is neither knowledge nor attainment because there is nothing to attain.
+“Therefore, in emptiness there is no form, nor sensory reception, perception, mental processing, or consciousness; no eye, ear, nose, tongue, body, or mental faculty, nor sights, sounds, scents, flavors, tactile sensations, or mental objects; no spheres, from eye sphere to mental consciousness sphere.
+There is neither ignorance nor ending of ignorance, neither old age and death nor ending of old age and death.
+There is no suffering, accumulation [of afflictions], cessation [of suffering], or the path.
+There is neither wisdom-knowledge nor attainment because there is nothing to attain.

-"Bodhisattvas, because of relying on prajñā-pāramitā, have no hindrances in their minds.
-Without any hindrance, they have no fear.
+“Bodhisattvas, because they rely on prajñā-pāramitā, have no hindrances in their minds.
+Without hindrance, they have no fear.
 Staying far from inverted dreaming and thinking, they will ultimately attain nirvāṇa.
-Buddhas of the past, present, and future, because of relying on prajñā-pāramitā, all attain anuttara-samyak-saṁbodhi.
+Buddhas of the past, present, and future, because they rely on prajñā-pāramitā, all attain anuttara-samyak-saṁbodhi.